How feedback management leads to improved customer satisfaction and retention

 “Feedback from our customer base lets us know what they like about our HR software.
 And, what needs improvement.
 We use that information to make improvements.
 That leads to a better user experience for all users of our product.
 This helps us keep our existing customers and win new customers.
 Because, they know that we’re listening to their feedback.
 And, making changes based on what they tell us!

-The more feedback we get from customers, the better we can tailor our products to their needs.”
+The more feedback we get from customers, the better we can tailor our products to customer needs”

-You can take customer relationships one step further and build a loyalty program.
+You can take your customer relationship one step further and build a loyalty program.
 Encouraging feedback can be a great component of any loyalty program.
 Many programs actively reward users for contributing feedback.

-It’s surprising how many companies fail to collect customer feedback.
+It’s surprising how many companies fail with feedback collection.
 Even fewer involve customers in their product management.

 It prevents complaints